pyeventsourcing/cookiecutter-eventsourcing/{{cookiecutter.project_slug}}/README.md

 ## Developers

-After cloning the repository, you can set up a virtual environment and install dependencies by running the following command in the root folder.
+After cloning the {{cookiecutter.project_slug}} repository, set up a virtual environment and install dependencies by running the following command in the root folder.

     $ make install